 Partner and half-brother Carl Weise would go on to play an important part in the business.
 Carl Waldemar Weise was born on March 29, 1880 in Wreschen, Germany and was seventeen years younger than his half-brother Paul.
 He came to the United States with the rest of the family in either 1891 or 1892; the 1900 U. S. Census and Naturalization Application differ.
 (Ancestry.com) Carl first appears in the Milwaukee city directories in 1895 and is listed as an upholsterer.
 Although his work place is not indicated he most likely was employed by his half-brother Paul.
 In 1897 and 1898 Carl is listed as a bookkeeper with his half-brother's business and then again as an upholsterer in the 1905 Census.
 The 1895 city directory shows him living at 864 Bartlett (old number, today's 3220 North Bartlett Avenue) and by 1897 the family was residing at 888 Bartlett (old number, today's 3252 North Bartlett Avenue).
-Living at this address were his parents and six siblings.
-His brother Oscar worked at least for a time as an upholsterer and his brother Edward A. worked as a painter, later to open his own painting and decorating business on Oakland Avenue.
+Living at this address were the Weise parents and six siblings.
+His brother Oscar worked at least for a time as an upholsterer and his brother

+Edward A. worked as a painter, later to open his own painting and decorating business on Oakland Avenue.
 His father John Weise died on June 1, 1905.

 In 1903 Carl became secretary-treasurer of the business.
 Ironically, Carl W. also married an Ida, Ida C. Doerfler, in 1909, and they had the following children: unknown son (1910), Gertrude Caroline Weise Kuesel (1912-1989), Mildred Bernice Weise Netz (1917), and Paul Carl Weise (1919).
 The 1917 World War I Draft Registration shows Carl W. to be a sales manager for Paul Weise Co.
 He also maintained his position as company treasurer from 1903 through 1928.
-Over the course of his time in Milwaukee Carl Waldemar Weise and his wife Ida lived at a variety of addresses including 98 1⁄2 Reservoir (old number) in 1909, 1463 Maryland (old number) in 1925, 454 Kenmore Place (old number) late 1920s, 7476 North Lombardy Road in Fox Point in 1961.
+Over the course of his time in Milwaukee Carl Waldemar Weise and his wife Ida lived at a variety of addresses including 98 1⁄2 Reservoir (old number) in 1909, 1463 Maryland (old number) in 1925, 454 Kenmore Place (old number) late 1920s, and 7476 North Lombardy Road in Fox Point in 1961.
 (Milwaukee city directory; Ancestry.com)

 Paul Weise apparently retired in 1929.
 Previous to that year, Paul and Ida Weise transferred their business premises to the Paul Weise Company in 1922.
 Passenger lists show that Paul and Ida were in Cuba and Key West both in 1924 and 1926 so it appears that they were easing out of the business.
-In 1929 the directory shows him without an occupation and the business is reorganized.
+The Sheboygan Press reported in 1926 that "[B]efore retiring from active business, Paul Weise, head of the Paul Weise company here [Milwaukee] bestowed upon each one of his thirty-two employees a gift of stock, money or furniture."
+(Sheboygan Press, February 5, 1926, Accessed on line December 2017) In 1929 the directory shows him without an occupation and the business is reorganized.
 Half-brother Carl Waldemar Weise became company president with Herman J. Lemke as vice-president and Elynore F. Grand as secretary.
 Records show that the building and business were deeded from the business back to Paul Weise in 1929.
 The property would remain in the Weise estate in later years.
 (Deeds Vol. 1178 page 352)